Vital Essentials Dog Food Review (Raw Frozen)

 The second ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The third ingredient is beef lung, a protein-rich organ meat that’s also low in fat.
+The fourth ingredient is beef lung, a protein-rich organ meat that’s also low in fat.

 The next ingredient is beef kidney, an organ meat low in fat and rich in protein and essential minerals.

-The fifth ingredient is beef stomach, also known as tripe.
+The seventh ingredient is beef tripe.
 Tripe usually consists of the first three chambers of a cud-chewing animal’s stomach.
 As unappetizing as it may seem to us humans, tripe is favored by dogs.
-The meat itself can sometimes include the stomach’s contents, too.
+The meat itself can sometimes includes the stomach’s contents, too.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.